sf-wdi-22-23/tic-tac-toe/README.md

-#Week 1 Project - Tic Tac Toe
+# Tic Tac Toe - Weekend Lab

-**Objective:** Build a tic taco game in HTML and pure javascript.
+**Objective:** Build a tic-tac-toe game in HTML and pure JavaScript.

-This week we have been learning about writing functions, working with loops, and writing conditionals.
-We also learned about how parts of HTML work and function.
+This week, we've been learning about working with conditionals and loops, as well as writing functions.
+We've also learned about the structure of the DOM and how we can interact with it using CSS and JavaScript.

-Today we will be making a Tic Tac Toe game using all of this.
+For your first weekend lab, we'll be making a tic-tac-toe game using your knowledge and skills from this week.

 ## Minimum Requirements
 * A user should be able to click on different squares to make a move.
-* Every click will alternate between marking an `X` and `O`
+* Every click should alternate between marking an `X` and `O`.
-* Upon marking of an individual cell, use javascript to add a class to each cell to display separate colors.
+* When marking an individual cell, use JavaScript to add a class to the cell to display separate colors for `X`'s and `O`'s.
-* A cell should not be able able to replayed once marked.
+* A cell should not be able to replayed once marked.
-* Add a reset button that will clear the contents of the board.
+* Add a reset button that clears the contents of the board.

-##How to get started
+## How to Get Started
-1. Construct a `index.html` to be your starting point on this project.
-Add your necessary html tags, including `script` and `link` tags to link to your javascript and css respecively.
+1. Use `index.html` as your starting point on this project.
+There is already some starter code in `index.html`, `style.css`, and `ticTacToe.js`.
+Make sure you link your CSS and JavaScript files to your `index.html`.
-2. Before you even start working with javascript, construct the gameboard.
-The gameboard page should include the 3x3 grid, and at minimum a reset button.
-Using `id` and `class` on clickable elements will help you wire this up in javascript afterwards.
+2. Test that your CSS and JavaScript files are linked to your `index.html` by adding an alert to `ticTacToe.js` and opening `index.html` in the browser.
+You should see some CSS styling already applied from the starter code, and you should also see your alert message pop up.

-3. Javascript portion will be next
+3. The next step is to create the tic-tac-toe game-play with JavaScript:
-	* Locate the element first to use it within your app.
+	* First locate DOM elements before trying to use them in your app.
 Think about using `querySelector` or `querySelectorAll` to locate your target elements.
 Try this in your console to make sure your selection works.
-	* After finding the elements, start writing logic to use the `addEventListener` to setup a`click` event for those elements.
+	* After finding the elements, start writing logic using `addEventListener` to set up `click` events for those elements.
 	* You will also need a variable to keep track of moves.
-As this will be used to indicate whether or not to draw an `X` or an `O`
+This will be used to indicate whether or not to draw an `X` or an `O`.

-##Bonus
+## Bonus
 * Display a message to indicate which turn is about to be played.
-* After the necessary moves have been played, stop game and alert the winner if one player ends up winning with three in a row.
+* If a player wins with three in a row, stop the game and alert the winner.
-	* Hint: Determine a set of winning combinations.
-Check those combinations on the board contents after every move.
+	* **Hint:** Determine a set of winning combinations.
+Check those combinations against the board contents after every move.